Shippable/docs/sources/reference/admiral-vault.md

 ### Vault running as a Docker container
 - `ssh` into the machine that is running vault container.

-- Print vault keys on the console using `echo /etc/shippable/admiral.env`
+- Print vault keys on the console using `cat /etc/shippable/admiral.env`

 - Run the following commands.
 Since three keys are required to unseal vault, the command to unseal has to be run three times with different